carabalonepaulo/luajit-winsock/README.md

 =

 luajit-winsock is a pure lua **winsock implementation**, written using ffi binding.
-The code is under MIT license and must be updated.
+The code is under MIT license and will be updated.

 ---